 We discussed the benefits of live-in care in a previous post.
 In this post, we discuss the considerations that need to be taken into account when choosing and hiring a live-in caregiver.

 Choosing and hiring a live-in caregiver is a critical decision.
 Live-in caregivers are responsible for the health and safety of your loved ones.
 They spend significant time with the seniors under the same roof, helping with bathing, grooming, eating, medication, mobility, medical and social appointments, exercising and many other activities of daily living.
 Over time they will befriend the senior and almost become a part of the family.

 Live-in caregivers whose profiles do not match the families’ needs, and who do not recognize and respect the boundaries of their roles can create significant problems.

 Mismatched live-in caregivers may have different values so the elderly may be uncomfortable with them.
 They may not have the right training and experience for the needs and conditions of your loved ones.
 Some may not have the right personality for caregiving even though they have chosen this profession.
-It is critical that families who choose to hire a live-in caregiver do thorough due diligence before selecting a caregiver.
+Families who choose to hire a live-in caregiver must do thorough due diligence before selecting a caregiver.